Time Difference of Arrival Extraction from Two-Way Ranging: Abstract

 \section{Abstract}

 Two-Way Ranging enables the distance estimation between two active parties and allows time of flight measurements despite relative clock offset and drift.
-Limited by the number of messages, scalable solutions build on Time Difference on Arrival to infer timing information at passive listeners.
+Limited by the number of messages, scalable solutions build on Time Difference of Arrival (TDoA) to infer timing information at passive listeners.
 However, the demand for accurate distance estimates dictates a tight bound on the time synchronization, thus limiting scalability to the localization of passive tags relative to static, synchronized anchors.
-This work describes the extraction of Time Difference on Arrival information from a Two-Way Ranging process, enabling the extraction of distance information on passive listeners and further allowing scalable tag localization without the need for static or synchronized anchors.
-The expected error is formally deducted.
-The extension allows the extraction of the timing difference despite relative clock offset and drift for the Double-Sided Two-Way Ranging and Single-Sided Two-Way Ranging with additional carrier frequency offset estimation.
+This work generalizes the extraction of Time Difference of Arrival information from a Two-Way Ranging process and enables passive tags to extract distance information from a ranging process, allowing scalable tag localization without the need for static or synchronized anchors.
+The error due to clock drifts is formally deducted and formulas for the correction of relative clock drifts are derived.
+The introduced correction formulas reduce the estimation error to the clock drift of one party, resulting in accurate TDoA measurements despite relative clock offset and drift for the Double-Sided Two-Way Ranging and with additional carrier frequency offset estimation, also for Single-Sided Two-Way Ranging.